INFORMSJoC/2023.0103/README.rst

 Documentation
 -------------

-Documentation, explanation of demos (CVRP, VRPTW, HFVRP, MDVRP and richVRP), and the solver API are accessible here: https://vrpsolvereasy.readthedocs.io/en/latest/.
+Documentation, explanation of demos (CVRP, VRPTW, HFVRP, and MDVRP), and the solver API are accessible here: https://vrpsolvereasy.readthedocs.io/en/latest/.

 You can also build the documentation locally by following this